MxAithne/nts-source/_posts/details.md

 ## How much does it cost?

-It costs £5.30 full price, £4.30 for Active Nottingham members (it's free for Nottingham residents and you can join before you swim) and £2.15 for concessions.
+It costs £5.30 full price, £4.30 for Active Nottingham members and £2.15 for concessions.
+It’s free for Nottingham residents to join Active Nottingham, you can do this at the reception desk when you turn up.

 You will also need a pound coin or trolley token for the lockers in the changing room, new pound coins do work.